 A very long time ago, in a school far, far away (well, a fair way along the A27), I did a TeachMeet presentation on using Venn diagrams and another categorisation exercise.
 The rough transcript is here, but I’ve just found this list of things in KS3 and the GCSE specifications, that I meant to post […]Read More Venn and the Art of Categorisation

 I love teaching science, but I think it’s a hard subject to teach well.
 Of course it’s easy to see the challenges in your own area of expertise and gloss over the ones in other subjects but science has a lot of content – a lot of declarative knowledge – and lots of different ways […]Read More Teaching Declarative Knowledge: Part 2

 I love teaching science, but I think it’s a hard subject to teach well.
 Of course it’s easy to see the challenges in your own area of expertise and gloss over the ones in other subjects but science has a lot of content – a lot of declarative knowledge – and lots of different ways […]Read More Teaching Declarative Knowledge: Part 1

 My mum is an exceptional woman.
 An occupational therapist for most of her career, she was inspired by some voluntary bereavement counselling she did for a few years and then retrained as a psychotherapist in her 50s, completed a degree, and then a Masters, and worked very successfully with all sorts of people struggling with an extraordinary […]Read More My Mum & Misconceptions

-There is evidence that early-career science teachers are particularly vulnerable in terms of retention (Allen & Sims 2017).
-Evidence suggests that a number of factors affect teacher retention across all subjects but it is less clear why early-career science teachers are more at risk than teachers of most other subjects.
-It may simply be that […]Read More Do we know anything about the impact of subject knowledge on retention of early-career science teachers?
+Retention of early-career teachers is a big issue for the education system in the UK.
+There is evidence that early-career science teachers are particularly vulnerable (Allen & Sims 2017).
+A number of factors affect teacher retention across all subjects but it is less clear why early-career science teachers are more at risk than teachers of […]Read More Do we know anything about the impact of subject knowledge on retention of early-career science teachers?